-If you’ve gone through a traumatic event and you’re finding it hard to feel like you again, engaging in a little therapy could help you feel saner and help you get your cycle back on track.
+If you’ve gone through a traumatic event, and you’re finding it hard to feel like you again, engaging in a little therapy could help you feel saner and help you get your cycle back on track.

-It’s hard to remove everyday stress from your life, however, you can handle it better, which in turn should help your periods return.
+It’s hard to remove everyday stress from your life.
+However, you can handle it better, which in turn should help your periods return.
 Some great ways to bust that stress include:

 - Exercise: Working out releases endorphins, which makes you feel better.
 If you feel really stressed, try something like boxing, which will release all those pent-up frustrations!

-- Eating well: During really stressful times it can be hard to eat well but ensuring you’re getting a balanced diet is essential to help you cope.
+- Eating well: During really stressful times it can be hard to eat well, but ensuring you’re getting a balanced diet is essential to help you cope.
 Step away from the takeaway and instead eat nuts, broccoli, salmon and dark chocolate – all of which have properties to help reduce your stress levels.

 - Taking time out: When stress hits it can be hard to have fun.
-Try and enjoy a night out with friends or partake in a favourite hobby.
+Try to enjoy a night out with friends or partake in a favourite hobby.
 This allows your brain and body to have a break from the stress in your life.